Polyfolds: A First and Second Look: M-Polyfolds

-\begin{example}[\bf retraction arising from pregluing] \rm Let us more rigorously construct the sc-retract outlined in Section \ref{ss:ret}, where we motivated it by the need of a chart that covers broken as well as unbroken trajectories.
+\begin{example}[\bf retraction arising from pregluing] \rm Let us more rigorously construct the sc-retract outlined in Section \ref{ss:ret}, where we motivated it by the need of a chart that covers both broken and unbroken trajectories.
 Building on the notation and spaces introduced in Example \ref{ex:MorseTrajectorySpaces}, the pregluing and antipregluing maps

 are given by

 where \(\beta:\R\to[0,1]\) is a smooth cut-off function with \(\beta\big|_{(-\infty, -1]}=1\) and \(\beta\big|_{[1, \infty)}=0\).
 Moreover, we use the gluing profile $\mu:(0,1)\mapsto (0,\infty), v\mapsto R_v:=e^{1/v}-e$ restricted to $(0,v_0)\subset(0,1)$ so that the antigluing contributions $(\beta-1)\phi(\cdot{\textstyle +\frac{R}{2}})$ and $\beta\psi(\cdot -{\textstyle \frac{R}{2}})$ vanish for $R>R_{v_0}$.
 As in Section \ref{ss:ret}, this gives rise to a retraction $r: [0,v_0)\times V^\phi\times V^\psi \to [0,v_0)\times V^\phi\times V^\psi$ given by